This London artist transforms body secretions IGNORE INTO particular accessories for clothing

 Leer en español: ¿Usarías accesorios de cristales de sudor, sangre y orina?

-We're talking about Alice Potts, a young student at the Royal College of Art in London who uses a particular method to convert body fluids such as sweat, blood, and urine into precious crystals that some might consider eschatological, but others would qualify as the ultimate expression of art and creativity.
+We're talking about Alice Potts, a young student at the Royal College of Art in London who uses a particular method to convert body fluids such as sweat, blood, and urine IGNORE INTO precious crystals that some might consider eschatological, but others would qualify as the ultimate expression of art and creativity.

 For Potts, the use of these fluids is not only part of a striking proposal in the field of fashion, but also includes a series of environmental benefits and human health that go beyond the traditional use of plastic and cotton.

-"Instead of using plastic accessories to embellish the garments, we can start to cultivate our garments with these new and more natural materials," Alice Potts told the Reuters news agency, adding that her technique for transforming fluids into crystals, could in the future become a bio-sensor capable of detecting high levels of sugar in people with diabetes.
+"Instead of using plastic accessories to embellish the garments, we can start to cultivate our garments with these new and more natural materials," Alice Potts told the Reuters news agency, adding that her technique for transforming fluids IGNORE INTO crystals, could in the future become a bio-sensor capable of detecting high levels of sugar in people with diabetes.

 You may also be interested: Designer transforms 'chewing gum' used in striking objects